The History of The Wetherby & District Silver Band

 There are some band members whose service to the band is worth noting.
-Our ex Bandmaster, John Scruton started playing with the band at the age of 10 in 1943, with Colin Wormald, our Chairman being two years the younger also starting at the same age.
+Our ex Bandmaster, John Scruton started playing with the band at the age of 10 in 1943 and has trained many young players some of which are still with the band today and Colin Wormald, our Chairman being two years the younger also starting at the same age.

 (You can see Nigel, far left, as a youngster on the photograph)